Farah-H/Plane-Project/README.md

     . setting a flight trip from France to Germany on the 5th of December when that same plane is already making a trip from Senegal to Brazil from the 4th to the 6th?
 - Can they UPDATE the flight_trip information using the inherited ClientInformation connection method?
+- If a StaffMember or a Passenger without the right permissions attempts to execute any of the above functionality , does this work?

 ## Flight class tests

 ## Seat class tests